zieren/wasted-youth-tracker/README.md

 #### Maintenance

 Configuring a set of classification rules is usually a bit of work and may require periodic updates, but it is the foundation for being able to set up limits in the exact way you want.
 Keep the number of classes as low as possible, but as high as necessary.
 Don't be afraid to add, update or remove classes later.
-Check the unclassified window titles as described [above](#default-class).
+Check the unclassified window titles as described [above](#default-class) to see if more classes or classification rules are needed.

 ### Limits

 Limits impose restrictions on the use of the classes set up above.
-See section [How It Works](#how-it-works) for an overview.
 Classes are mapped to the applicable limit by hand in the UI.

 A limit can have multiple restrictions, e.g. 30 minutes per day and 2 hours per week, and times between 1 p.m. and 6 p.m.
 Restrictions can only reduce available time, but never extend it.
 In this example the weekly time contingent would be used up after four days of 30 minutes each, and no more time would be available until the next week.
 Similarly, if usage starts at 5:45 p.m then only 15 minutes will be available.